awsdocs/aws-net-developer-guide/doc_source/net-dg-config-netcore.md

 </p>
 ```

-To access the AWS options set in the file from code, call the `GetAWSOptions` extension method added on `IConfiguration`\.
+To access the AWS options set in the file from code, call the `GetAWSOptions` extension method added to `IConfiguration`\.

 To construct a service client from these options, call `CreateServiceClient`\.
-The following example code shows how to create an Amazon S3 service client\. \(Be sure to add the [AWSSDK\.S3](https://www.nuget.org/packages/AWSSDK.S3) NuGet package to your project\.\)
+The following example shows how to create an Amazon S3 service client\. \(Be sure to add the [AWSSDK\.S3](https://www.nuget.org/packages/AWSSDK.S3) NuGet package to your project\.\)

 ```
 var options = Configuration.GetAWSOptions();
 IAmazonS3 client = options.CreateServiceClient<IAmazonS3>();
 ```

-You can also create multiple service clients with incompatible settings using multiple entries in the `appsettings.Development.json` file, as shown in the following examples where the configuration for `service1` includes the `us-west-2` Region and the configuration for `service2` includes the special endpoint *URL*\.
+You can also create multiple service clients with incompatible settings by using multiple entries in the `appsettings.Development.json` file, as shown in the following examples where the configuration for `service1` includes the `us-west-2` Region and the configuration for `service2` includes the special endpoint *URL*\.

 ```
 {